Rachel Rockwell: Career

 In 2013, her production of Oliver! received a Jeff nomination for Best Musical.
-In 2014, she received Jeff Award nominations (Director, Choreography and Best Musical) for the revival of Brigadoon at The Goodman Theatre and Les Miserables at Drury Lane Oakbrook.
+In 2014, she received Jeff Award nominations (Director, Choreography and Best Musical) for the revival of Brigadoon at The Goodman Theatre and Les Misérables at Drury Lane Oakbrook.
 Her production of Brigadoon was named Best Musical and she was named Best Choreographer for that production.
 She won the Jeff Award for Best Choreography for her production of Billy Eliot in 2015.
 In 2016, she won the Jeff Award as Best Director for her production of Ride the Cyclone at Chicago Shakespeare Theatre.

 In July 2014, Goodman Theatre produced the first major revival of Brigadoon in two decades—directed and choreographed by Rockwell, who, with Brian Hill, updated the book, with permission from the Lerner and Loewe estates.
 Her productions of Ride the Cyclone and Billy Eliot were named two of the Top Ten productions in Chicago for 2015.
 Her U.S. premiere Chicago Shakespeare Theatre production of Ride the Cyclone was then produced off-Broadway at MCC Theater, and named Best of 2016 by the New York Times.
 She directed the World Premiere of Diary of a Wimpy Kid at Minneapolis Children's Theatre in April 2016.

-In 2017, Rockwell's production of Ride the Cyclone at MCC Theatre received five Lucille Lortel Award nominations and a Drama League nomination.
+In 2017, Rockwell's production of Ride the Cyclone at MCC Theater received five Lucille Lortel Award nominations and a Drama League nomination.

 She directed notable Children's Theatre productions at Chicago Shakespeare Theater (CST)—including the premieres of The Emperor's New Clothes (2010); The Adventures of Pinocchio (2011); (Director & Adapter) Short Shakespeare!
 The Taming of the Shrew (2012)—and Disney's Beauty & The Beast (2012) and Shrek (2013).
 At CST, she also choreographed productions of The Merry Wives of Windsor, Romeo and Juliet, and Measure For Measure.
 At Timeline Theatre Company, she directed the regional premiere of Enron (2012).